-- 1. Rayleigh fractionation with constant temperature and a step-wise loss of moisture (blue line). - Rayleigh fractionation along a moist adiabatic ascent, i.e. with temperature variations, assuming only liquid clouds (black line). - 3. same as 2., including ice cloud formation and the fractionation factor for vapour over ice (green line). - 4. same as 3., including an adjustment of the ice fractionation factor due to ice supersaturation (orange line). - All of these four scenarios show a depletion of δ^{18} O and δ^{2} H in water vapour with ongoing moisture loss. d in water vapour decreases in the beginning for all scenarios.
-The decrease in d is small of a value around 1% for scenario 1 with constant temperature and increases to values above the start value after the condensation of 75% of the humidity.
+- 1. Rayleigh fractionation with constant temperature and a stepwise loss of moisture (blue line). - 2.
+Rayleigh fractionation along a moist adiabatic ascent, i.e. with temperature variations, assuming only liquid clouds (black line). - 3.
+Same as 2 but including ice cloud formation and the fractionation factor for vapour over ice (green line). - 4.
+Same as 3 but including an adjustment of the ice fractionation factor due to ice supersaturation (orange line).

+All of these four scenarios show a depletion of δ^{18} O and δ^{2} H in water vapour with ongoing moisture loss. d in water vapour decreases in the beginning for all scenarios.
+The decrease in d is small with a value around 1% for scenario 1 with constant temperature and increases to values above the start value after the condensation of 75% of the humidity.
 In the other three scenarios, there is a stronger decrease in d with minimum values of more than 6% below the starting value.
-This stronger decrease in d is due to the temperature-dependency of the equilibrium fractionation factor, which increases more rapidly with decreasing temperature for 2H than for 18O (see ${}^{2}\alpha{eff}({}^{18}\alpha{eff})^{-1}$ in Fig. A1d).
+This stronger decrease in d is due to the temperature dependency of the equilibrium fractionation factor, which increases more rapidly with decreasing temperature for 2H than for 18O (see ${}^{2}\alpha{\rm eff}({}^{18}\alpha{\rm eff})^{-1}$ in Fig. A1d).
 Thus, d in the remaining vapour decreases with decreasing temperature.
-Scenario 3, which includes the equilibrium fractionation effects of the ice phase but neglects non- - equilibrium effects due to supersaturation, shows a weaker decrease in d.
+Scenario 3, which includes the equilibrium fractionation effects of the ice phase but neglects non-equilibrium effects due to supersaturation, shows a weaker decrease in d.
 When including ice supersaturation, the evolution of d follows a similar pattern as scenario 2 with only liquid cloud formation.
-Once the amount of heavy isotopes in the vapour
+Once the amount of heavy isotopes in the vapour phase becomes very small, d increases by definition (due to the non-linearity of the δ scale; see also Dütsch et al., 2017) for all scenarios.
+These four scenarios show that Rayleigh fractionation during a moist adiabatic ascent can lead to a substantial decrease in d in water vapour.

 Figure A1.
 Modelled (a) δ^2 H, (b) d and (c) δ^{18} O of water vapour (solid lines) and condensate (dashed lines) versus specific humidity q during Rayleigh fractionation with different model setups (see text for details).
-Furthermore, the ratio of ${}^2\alpha{eff}$ and ${}^{18}\alpha{eff}$ for each model setup as a function of q and the liquid fraction for the two setups with ice cloud formation is shown in (d).
+Furthermore, the ratio of ${}^2\alpha{eff}$ and ${}^{18}\alpha{eff}$ for each model setup as a function of q and the liquid fraction for the two setups with ice cloud formation is shown in panel (d).